Third Sunday of Easter

 Sung Eucharist and Children’s Ministry at 9.30 am followed by hospitality in the hall.
-Thai Community meets with Amanda after church and at morning tea.
+Thai Community meets in the Chapel after morning tea.
 Enquiries to Amanda Mason 0407 101 382.

 CONFESSIONS (Sacrament of Reconciliation) HOME COMMUNIONS, BAPTISMS, & MARRIAGES by arrangement.

-Lay Ministers-Part Time: Lea MacNeal & Amanda Mason
+Lay Ministers-Part Time: Lea MacNeil & Amanda Mason

 Honorary Lay Minister: Peter Seymour